-- Volatile liquid contaminants can be removed from PPE or equipment by evaporation followed by a water rinse.
-Evaporation may be expedited by the use of steam jets. - Chemical Removal - Decontamination using chemicals should only be done if recommended by an industrial hygienist or other qualified professional. - Any chemical used in the decontamination process must be chemically compatible with the equipment or clothing being decontaminated. - Halogenated solvents should only be used for decontamination in extreme cases where other cleaning agents will not remove the contaminant. - Chemical removal types include the following: - o Surface contaminants can be dissolved in a solvent. - Solidification of liquid or gel contaminants can enhance their physical removal.
+- Decontamination using chemicals should only be done if recommended by an industrial hygienist or other qualified professional. - o Any chemical used in the decontamination process must be chemically compatible with the equipment or clothing being decontaminated. - o Halogenated solvents should only be used for decontamination in extreme cases where other cleaning agents will not remove the contaminant. - Chemical removal types include the following: - o Surface contaminants can be dissolved in a solvent. - Solidification of liquid or gel contaminants can enhance their physical removal.
 Typical solidification processes are moisture removal using adsorbents such as grounded clay or powdered lime; and chemical reactions using polymerization chemicals and/or chemical reagents.